 The Ultimate Chinese Dish

 This dish has been a favourite of mine for many years, I wouldn't dream of visiting a Chinese restaurant and ordering anything else.
-However, visiting restaurants, or ordering theses dishes from the local Chinese can become expensive (especially if you visit as frequently as me).
-So through many trials of different batters and flavour blends I have created an easy to follow recipe, at half the cost.
+However, visiting restaurants, or ordering theses dishes from the local Chinese spot can become expensive (especially if you visit as frequently as me).
+So through many trials of different batters and flavour blends, I have created an easy-to-follow recipe, at half the cost.

 Hope you enjoy!

 - 4 Chicken Breasts, Diced